smec-ethz/tatva/README.md

 # femsolver
-Functional programming and differentiable framework for finite element method (FEM) simulations.
+Functional programming and differentiable framework for finite element method (FEM) simulations. `femsolver` is a Python library for finite element method (FEM) simulations.

-## Overview

-femsolver is a Python library for finite element method (FEM) simulations.
 It is built on top of JAX and Equinox, making it easy to use FEM in a differentiable way.

 ## Features